Alexander H. and Helen V. Smith Research Award

 e.
 Significance and preliminary results, if available (be concise in your explanation)

 f.
 Budget and budget justification.
 Include in this section a timeline to complete the proposal (generally one year) and a plan for dissemination of results.

 - Applicants must contact the Fungal Curator of the University of Michigan (Dr. Tim James,email@example.com).
 An approval email from the fungal curator should be included with this application.

-To apply: Send one copy of your complete application, including items 1-4 listed above, in electronic format as a single PDF file to: firstname.lastname@example.org.
+To apply: Complete the application, being sure to include and attach all required items listed above, in electronic format as a single PDF.
 The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
 The file name should contain: the last name of the applicant -“award name” Application (e.g. Johnson-Smith Application).
-Confidential letters of reference should be sent separately to: email@example.com.
+Confidential letters of reference should be sent separately to: firstname.lastname@example.org.
 The letter of reference file name should contain: the last name of the applicant-award name-referee letter (e.g. Johnson-Smith-Jackson Letter).
 The application will be considered to have arrived once all electronic files have been received by the deadline.
-All documents must be in English to be considered with the exception of the collecting permit
+All documents must be in English to be considered with the exception of the collecting permit.